Tony Smith (Victorian politician): Speaker of the House

 Following the resignation of Bronwyn Bishop as Speaker of the House of Representatives in August 2015 over entitlement rorts dating back a decade, the Liberal Party nominated Smith as the party's candidate to replace Bishop.
 The House of Representatives elected Smith unopposed.
 He pledged to absent himself from the Liberal party room for the duration of his speakership to protect the neutrality of the chair.
 He also eschewed the traditional full attire of the Speaker, instead continuing to wear an ordinary business suit.
+He was the second member for Casey to be elected as Speaker in just under 20 years, after Bob Halverson.

 Smith was re-elected Speaker unopposed after the 2016 and 2019 federal elections.
 He was the first Speaker to be elected unopposed on three occasions since Frederick Holder, the inaugural holder of the position.
 Due to his upcoming retirement from parliament, Smith resigned as Speaker on 23 November 2021.

+Post-politics

+As of July 2025, Smith is working with the Australian American Leadership Dialogue as chief executive.